 Understanding Large Language Models (LLMs)

 So, what are LLMs?
-LLMs like GPT-4 and BERT are AI models trained on massive amounts of text data to understand and generate human language.
+LLMs like ChatGPT by Open AI and Claude by Anthropic are AI models trained on massive amounts of text data to understand and generate human language.
 They are smart enough to understand complex queries and respond meaningfully, making them perfect for complex financial tasks.

 - Training Methodologies: These models use unsupervised learning, allowing them to find language patterns without being told what to do.
 That's why LLMs in banking are being adopted for various financial applications.